Adversarial Multiple Access Channels with Individual Injection Rates: A Non-adaptive Algorithm without Collision Detection

 Pure stages are for transmissions by the active nodes that are already discovered.
 The amount of time allotted for such transmissions is determined by the bounds on shares of the nodes as they have been estimated up to this stage.
 It is during pure stages that most of the work of broadcasting is expected to be accomplished.

 An update stage serves the purpose to give nodes an opportunity to announce to be underestimated.
 Such announcements result in the respective entries of the array~$C$ getting incremented in order to improve the current estimates of shares.
 Nodes that are not underestimated pause during an update stage, so these rounds could be considered wasted for them.
 Eventually, no node is underestimated in an execution.
-After this happens then update stages, if any occur, consist of silent rounds only.
+After this happens, update stages consist of silent rounds only, if any occur.

 In any scenario, an update stage includes $n$ silent rounds.
 We do not rush into an update stage when a pure stage is under way; we wait until $n$ silent rounds have been accrued during a pure stage.
 Each such a silent round indicates that the corresponding node scheduled to transmit has no packets.

 When a pure stage ends, then the nodes are partitioned into those that have been detected to have no packets at some point of the last pure stage and the remaining ``busy'' ones that have not been detected as such.
 The silent rounds in pure and update stages create a potential for the queues to grow unbounded at nodes that consistently obtain their maximum load of packets.
 It is the purpose of a makeup stage to compensate ``busy'' nodes for the rounds wasted during the forced silent rounds of the preceding pure and update stages.

 \Paragraph{Details of stage implementation.}